-With the unbridled spread of the coronavirus (COVID-19) pandemic in India, compounded with population projections and other key health indicators, such as morbidity and fertility rates, the country is currently on the precipice of revolutionizing its healthcare services through digital technology.
+The coronavirus (COVID-19) pandemic in India compounded with population projections and other key health indicators, such as morbidity and fertility rates accelerated India’s shift toward revolutionizing its healthcare services through digital technology.
 The digital health movement in India decisively seeks to deliver services, with the patient being at the center of all solutions.

 Open digital health ecosystems (ODEs) – Ayushman Bharat scheme